paulwib/workshop-redux/README.md

 We're going on little tour of redux!
 In this workshop we'll cover the following topics:

-1. A Very Simple Example - Store, Actions and Reducers
+1. A Minimal Example - Store, Actions, Reducers and Rendering
 2. Using Action Creators
 3. Exercise: Add a Parameterized Action Creator
 4. A Slightly More Complicated Example - Multiple Reducers (yes, it will be a todo app)